Daimler may give more info on divisions in overhaul

 There is still significant cross-selling potential between Mercedes-Benz passenger cars and trucks and vans, particularly when it comes to autonomous vehicle technology, Uebber said.

-The group is looking into the economic, tax and organizational effects of a new structure for 700 separate companies in more than 60 countries.
+The group is looking into the economic, tax and organisational effects of a new structure for 700 separate companies in more than 60 countries.

 Editing by Maria Sheahan and Mark Potter